juxor/afaq/markdown/secG2.md

 tragedy would not have occurred."_ [Paul Avrich, **The Haymarket Tragedy**, p.
 33 and p.
 35]

-Given this general infatuation with dynamite and violence which this state and employer violence provoked, the possibility for misunderstanding was more than likely (as well as giving the enemies of anarchism ample evidence to demonise it while allowing the violence of the system they support to be downplayed).
+Given the general infatuation with dynamite and violence which this state and employer violence provoked, the possibility for misunderstanding was more than likely (as well as giving the enemies of anarchism ample evidence to demonise it while allowing the violence of the system they support to be downplayed).